statuser/AdvancedAnalytics/WindowsSetup.md

 1. `touch` is a "command."
 It will create the file given by the argument if it doesn't already exist.
 If it does exist it will just update the last modified date to the current date and time.
 2. /home/<username>/.hushlogin is the argument.
 In this case it is the location of the file you want to create.
 (As a convention, whenever you need to "fill in the blank" with information specific to your computer we will use `< >` to denote the information that you need to provide.)

-	Alternatively we could ahve used `~/.hushlogin` as a shortcut.  `~` is a built in alias for "my home directory."
+	Alternatively we could have used `~/.hushlogin` as a shortcut.  `~` is a built in alias for "my home directory."
 3. Notice that the file _.hushlogin_ starts with a ".".
 This signifies that the file is a hidden file.
 By default it won't be displayed when we ask for a list of files.

 We can list files with the `ls` command.
 Type the command into the terminal.